-Today, McDonald’s USA announces that we are making significant progress towards our commitment to source 100% cage-free eggs by 2025.
-Our egg supply chain is now 33% cage-free, and we will source more than 726 million cage-free eggs for our McDonald’s U.S. restaurants in 2019.
+McDonald’s USA is making significant progress towards our commitment to source 100% cage-free eggs by 2025.
+Our egg supply chain is now 43% cage-free.
+In 2019, we sourced more than 949 million cage-free eggs for our McDonald’s U.S. restaurants.

 Meet The Forsmans, a 4th generation family egg farm, working hard to help make this change.

 Big change is always a challenge, but when it’s the right thing to do, you roll up your sleeves.
 That is especially true for the Forsman Family.

 “It’s in our blood.
 It’s what we do,” says owner Gary Forsman, father of Dave and Peter, who represent the third and fourth generations to manage the farm.
 Additionally, Gary’s daughter Katie and her husband run a company that produces the egg flats for the millions of cage-free eggs Forsman Farms supplies to McDonald’s USA each week.
 The whole family, including many of Gary’s grandchildren, support the family farming business in Howard Lake, Minn.

 Given their deep commitment to the farm, it’s perhaps understandable that the Forsmans were initially hesitant when one of their biggest customers proposed to significantly shift the way they do business: in 2015, McDonald’s USA announced its commitment to source 100% cage-free eggs by 2025, representing 2.2 billion+ eggs a year.

 “As a family we sat down and said, ‘Are we going to be able to do it?’
 We had zero cage-free systems and we knew this was going to be a big challenge,” says Peter Forsman, who along with his brother David, manages the farm’s day-to-day operations.